tashoyan/docker-spark-submit/README.md

 1. Builds the application
 1. Runs the application by submitting it to the Spark cluster

 At present, only Git is supported for SCM and only Sbt is supported for build.
-Both `git` and `sbt` commands are expected in the PATH.
+Both `git` and `sbt` commands are present in the PATH within the image.

 Run example:
 ```